-Autumn in Norway might not be the most popular time of the year for tourists, but this appears to be a good thing.
-Bright autumn colours, crisp clear air, empty hiking trails, delicious fresh autumn produce and the Norwegian way of cosy feeling of “kos”, makes Norway in autumn a place like no other.
+Autumn in Norway might not be the most popular time of the year for tourists, but this appears to be a good thing (especially if you don’t like the crowds and enjoy the peace).
+Bright autumn colors, crisp clear air, empty hiking trails, delicious fresh autumn produce, and the Norwegian way of cozy feeling of “kos”, makes Norway in autumn a place like no other.

 Norway in autumn

 Autumn in Norway falls in the months of September, October, and November.
-This is when the air gets crisper and cleaner, the colours more vivid, and the stars reappear in the dark sky after the bright summer nights.
-It’s a perfect time for an outdoor adventure in Norway, as well as a city break.
+This is when the air gets crisper and cleaner, the colors more vivid, and the stars reappear in the dark sky after the bright summer nights.
+It’s a perfect time for an outdoor adventure in Norway, with many top hikes in Norway being empty, as well as a city break in Oslo, Bergen, or others.

 Table of content – Norway in autumn